-State, local or regional health departments Members of the medically underserved, low-income and minority populations or organizations representing medically underserved, low-income and minority populations Health care consumers and consumer advocates Nonprofit and community-based organizations Academic experts Local government officials Local school districts Health care providers and community health centers Health insurance and managed care organizations Private businesses Labor and workforce representatives Military Representatives Civic Organizations
+State, local or regional health departments Members of the medically underserved, low-income and minority populations or organizations representing medically underserved, low-income and minority populations Health care consumers and consumer Nonprofit and community-based organizations advocates Academic experts Local government officials Local school districts Health care providers and community health centers Health insurance and managed care Private businesses organizations Labor and workforce representatives Military Representatives Civic Organizations

 4. Please share your organization's name and position.
-We are asking for contact information ONLY to assure completeness of your survey response or for follow-up ane estions.
-Your response will not be used in any publication or public presentation of the survey results.

-without your permission.
+We are asking for contact information ONLY to assure completeness of your survey response or for follow-up questions.
+Your response will not be used in any publication or public presentation of the survey results without your permission.

 Organization

 My Role in Organization